LLM Degree Requirements

 - At least 24 credit hours with a grade point average of 2.0 or better.
 Students can complete the degree in either two or three semesters.
-The Immigration and Naturalization Service requires that students studying under an F1 or J1 visa maintain full-time enrollment (8 credits) during the normal academic year (fall and spring semesters).
+Students studying under an F1 or J1 visa maintain full-time enrollment (8 credits) during the normal academic year (fall and spring semesters).
 Students may choose an area of specialization in which 12 of the 24 credits are designated towards a specific concentration.
 More information on areas of specialization.

 - Required Courses: During their first semester, graduates of non-common law programs are required to take American Legal Institutions, a two-part class that covers substantive U.S. law (2 credits) and Legal Research and Writing (2 credits).
 These courses introduce students to the U.S. legal system and U.S. legal writing.

 - Research Track: LLM candidates in the Research Track must complete 2 research papers that demonstrate a high degree of skill in legal scholarship and writing.
 These papers may be written for a WCL course or through an independent study writing project under the supervision of a WCL faculty member.
 Papers must be at least 20 pages long.
 The research papers completed for the Legal Research and Writing component of American Legal Institutions (LAW-580-002) constitute one of the required research papers.
 If a student chooses to specialize there may be additional requirements for the specialization.
 Students should speak to their academic advisor about the specialization requirements.